smusings/Variations/README.md

-Variations is an android application that utilizes the Factual Java Driver and the Google Maps V2 API to find the nearest 25 places to eat near your location.
-The locations are sorted from closes to farthest.

-Variations can provide you with location, distance to, and phone numbers of the places to eat near you.

-Variations was primarily an experiment for working with APIs.
+Variations was my attempt to learn how to integrate third party software with my own personal code.
+I used Google Maps V2 API to display the map of the area around me.
+I then utalized the Factual Java Driver (https://github.com/Factual/factual-java-driver) to request the nearest 25 restaurant locations, sorted from closest to farthest.

+Factual also provided me with phone numbers, distance, addresses of these places.